Thenuja-S/mini-ai-app/README.md

    The React app will run on `http://localhost:5173` and proxy API requests to the back end.

-5. **Register a user and start capturing requirements**.
-After logging in you can submit app descriptions and generate a mock UI.
+5. **Start capturing requirements**.
+Enter app descriptions and submit to generate a mock UI.

-## Deployment

-To deploy the application, host the Node.js API and MongoDB on a service like Render or Heroku, and the React app on Vercel or Netlify.
-Set the `VITE_API_BASE` environment variable in the client to point at your deployed API.